Brian Wilson (album)

 Brian Wilson was critically acclaimed but sold moderately, reaching number 54 in the U.S. and failing to chart in the UK.
 The LP's release was largely overshadowed by the controversy surrounding Landy's therapeutic practice and the success of the Beach Boys' "Kokomo", released the same month.
-In later years, detractors have criticized the album's reliance on synthesizers and drum machines.
+In subsequent decades, the album received criticism for its reliance on synthesizers and drum machines.
 A follow-up, Sweet Insanity, was co-produced with Landy but never officially released.
 Wilson continued recording with Paley after disassociating from Landy in 1991, but did not release another solo album consisting of new original material until Imagination (1998).

 Background

 Wilson stated in a 1976 interview that he had considered the Beach Boys' albums Pet Sounds (1966) and Friends (1968) to be his first solo albums.
 Officially, he had one solo record to his name, the 1966 single "Caroline, No", which had sold poorly.
 In the mid-1970s, he had approached Warner Bros.
 Records about producing a solo album, but it never happened, ostensibly because he had rejected the company's proposed budget.
 His last released production effort was the 1977 album The Beach Boys Love You, which, despite being credited to the Beach Boys, was recorded and performed almost entirely by Wilson alone.
 During the recording of Love You, in December 1976, Wilson told a journalist that he had desired a solo career, but feared that "it would split the group up too much".
 He stated in a 1988 interview that he "should have" recorded a true solo album long ago, but had lacked "the confidence or the discipline".

 From 1977 to 1982, Wilson entered a period of regression marked by overeating, drug abuse, erratic behavior, and at least one extended stay at a psychiatric facility.
 The group's efforts to keep Wilson at the production helm were unsuccessful, and at the end of 1982, his family, bandmates, and management prevailed upon him to volunteer back into psychologist Eugene Landy's "24-hours-a-day" therapy program.
 In short time, Landy's role extended to being Wilson's creative and financial partner.
 As his recovery consolidated, Wilson actively participated in the recording of his band's self-titled 1985 album The Beach Boys, produced by Steve Levine.
 Following this, Wilson, under Landy's auspices, stopped working with his bandmates on a regular basis in order to focus on launching a solo career.
 According to Landy, this was because Wilson's bandmates "didn't appreciate his gift nor were they able to see that he was back and once again able to take over."